 Thailand is a hierarchical society.
-The idea that "all people are created equal" is a Western idea - not a Thai one (although this is changing to some extent).
+The idea that "all people are created equal" is a Western idea-not a Thai one.
 This is pervasive and is quite difficult for many Westerners to accept.
-Women are not equal to men, poor people are not equal to rich people, younger people are not equal to older people, ethnic minorities are not equal to the ethnic majority, etc. This results in what Westerners might consider "discrimination," but it also provides status and respect to older people, etc. Although this worldview is being challenged by some in Thai society, it is something you should be aware of as you prepare to travel to Thailand.
+Women are not seen as equal to men, poor people are not equal to rich people, younger people are not equal to older people, ethnic minorities are not equal to the ethnic majority, etc. This results in what Westerners consider discrimination, but it also provides status and respect to older people, etc. Although this worldview is being challenged by some in Thai society, it is something you should be aware of as you prepare to travel to Thailand.

-Thai people will ask you directly about your age, social status, education and religion.
-It is not considered rude or imposing, they are just simply trying to learn how to address you.
+Thai people will ask you directly about your age, social status, education, and religion.
+It is not considered rude or imposing; they are simply trying to learn how to address you.
 Thai language has several levels of formality according to your social status and age.
 When Thai ask these questions, they are only trying to understand your social standing, so do not be offended.